-- 268. DOC-EERA evaluated anticipated impacts of the Project, including the Minnesota Power Proposed Configuration, and the ATC Arrowhead Alternative under the routing factors and found that for most routing factors, anticipated impacts are similar for both options.
-DOC-EERA, however, also summarized that anticipated impacts under the routing factors differed between the Minnesota Power Proposed Configuration and the ATC Arrowhead Alternative regarding aesthetics, cultural values, and Project costs.
-307 - 269.
-Overall, the record shows that the HVDC Modernization Project satisfies the routing criteria.
-For impacts that the EA determined would be moderate, the Company proposed meaningful mitigation measures to address and limit impacts of the Project, which DOC EERA agreed could reduce potential impacts of the Project.
+- 301. The DOC-EERA, however, found that the anticipated impacts under the routing factors differed between Minnesota Power's configuration and the ATC alternative with respect to aesthetics, cultural values, and project costs.359 - 302.
+Overall, the record shows that the HVDC modernization project satisfies the routing criteria.
+For impacts that the EA determined would be moderate, the Applicant proposed meaningful mitigation measures to address and limit negative impacts of the project, which the DOC-EERA agreed could be beneficial.